 The Department of Forest & Wildlife Ecology (F&WE) is committed to creating a welcoming environment for all students, staff, and faculty.
-We are striving to make all members of FWE, regardless of their identity, feel respected and included in our department community and in our scientific disciplines.
-We are also working to provide fair and equitable opportunities to individuals belonging to historically marginalized and underrepresented backgrounds.
+We strive to make all members of F&WE, regardless of their identity, feel respected and included in the Department and in our scientific disciplines.
+This requires working to provide fair and equitable opportunities to individuals belonging to historically marginalized and underrepresented backgrounds.

-Fostering an environment where everyone is welcomed, valued, and encouraged to participate is a core value of F&WE.
+Fostering an environment where everyone is encouraged to participate is a core value of F&WE.
 We are dedicated to supporting and promoting each other in our collective mission of providing research, instruction, and outreach that advances conservation and management of ecosystems.

-Forest and Wildlife Ecology Values Diversity - As scientists who study natural resources, we understand the value of diversity to the natural world.
+Forest & Wildlife Ecology Values Diversity - As scientists who study natural resources, we understand the value of diversity to the natural world.
 We recognize that populations of species possessing high genetic diversity are more resilient to changing environmental conditions.
 And we know that ecosystems possessing high species diversity are healthier, with greater productivity and increased sustainability.
 Furthermore, diversity of ecosystem functions enhances environmental stability and affords the world numerous ecological services, including resources used by humans.
 Likewise, we unequivocally believe that diversity among people brings value to our department and our fields of study, as well as to our society as a whole.
 Diversity in the F&WE community provides an invaluable source of creativity and strength.
 Simply put, F&WE values diversity - in all its various forms.